-How Important are Page One Search Results?
+How Important are Page One Search Results in 2023?

-How Important is Page One?
+How Important is Page One in 2023?

 Telenicks conducted a survey to see how users search online.
 They found that only 6.6% of users are willing to go to the second page (or beyond on a Google search).
 They also found that only 57.7% of users are likely to scroll down page one to see additional results if they weren't satisfied with the top results.
 Additionally, research from Advanced Web Ranking shows that while 71.33% of searches result in an organic click on page one, page two and three only get 5.59% clicks.
 User behavior doesn't lie - page one is still the most critical for search results.